RafatH0ssain/PrediHome/README.md

   - The overall **best province** to live in.
   - The province with the **lowest HPI**.
   - The province with the **lowest unemployment rate**.
-  - **Visualizations**: A bar chart showing the HPI values of all provinces and a line graph showing unemployment and employment rates for all provinces.
+  - **Visualizations**: A bar chart showing the HPI values of all provinces and one showing unemployment rates for all provinces.

 ## Tools Used

 - **R**: For data cleaning, manipulation, and analysis.
 - **Shiny**: For building the interactive web application.
-- **ggplot2**: For creating visualizations like bar charts and line graphs.
+- **ggplot2**: For creating visualizations like bar charts.
 - **dplyr**: For data manipulation and aggregation.
 - **tidyr**: For tidying and reshaping the data.
 - **lm()**: For building regression models to predict future data.